 Figure 1: A) Representative photograph of normal kidney and kidney with a tumorgraft.
 B) Cross-sectional view of kidney with tumor.

 Figure 2: Representative histological sections of a clear-cell RCC tumorgraft showing preserved histological features of the primary tumor with serial passaging.
-Images are shown for the primary mouse, cohort 4 (C4) and seven (C7).
+Images are shown for the primary mouse, as well as cohorts 4 (C4) and 7 (C7).

 Figure 3: Measurement of subcutaneously growing tumor volume using digital calipers.